Prevention Plus Wellness Youth & Teacher Resources

 Contact us: firstname.lastname@example.org or (904) 472-5022

-Prevention Plus Wellness Core Knowledge Training for Program Implementers (1-hour): https://youtu.be/-afl0VGxw6o
+Intro to Prevention Plus Wellness Programs Core Knowledge Training for Program Implementers (1-hour with CEU Certificate): https://youtu.be/5MxJuZIeuyw

-- Describe steps for implementing and evaluating PPW programs.
+- Describe options, settings, steps and adaptations for implementing and evaluating PPW programs

 Youth Physical Activity Resources & Assignments: